gernest/apidemic/README.md

 # apidemic [![Build Status](https://travis-ci.org/gernest/apidemic.svg)](https://travis-ci.org/gernest/apidemic)

-Apidemic is a service for generating fake JSON API response.
+Apidemic is a service for generating fake JSON response.
 You first register the sample JSON response, and apidemic will serve that response with random fake data.

 This is experimental, so take it with a grain of salt.